Unboxed-Software/solana-course/content/intro-to-anchor.md

 - **Anchor** is a framework building Solana programs
 - **Anchor** macros speed up the process of building Solana programs by abstracting away a significant amount of boilerplate code
-- **Anchor** allows you more easily build secure programs by performing certain security checks, requiring account validation, and providing a simply way to implement additional checks.
+- **Anchor** allows you to more easily build secure programs by performing certain security checks, requiring account validation, and providing a simple way to implement additional checks.

 # Overview

 ## What is Anchor?

-Anchor is a framework building Solana programs.
-The Anchor framework organizes a program in distinct sections that separates the instruction logic from account validation and security check.
-This separation generally allows for easier readability.
+Anchor is a framework for building Solana programs.
+The Anchor framework organizes a program into distinct sections that separates the instruction logic from account validation and security checks.

-Anchor also enables you to quickly build Solana programs by abstracting away various tasks such as serialization and deserialization of account.
-This is accomplished by bundling various boilerplate code into macros, allowing you to focus on the business logic of your program.
-Additionally, Anchor is designed to handling many common security checks while allowing you to easily define additional checks to help you build more secure programs.
+Anchor also enables you to quickly build Solana programs by abstracting away various tasks such as the serialization and deserialization of an account.
+This is accomplished by bundling boilerplate code into macros, allowing you to focus on the business logic of your program.
+Additionally, Anchor is designed to inherently handle many common security checks while allowing you to easily define additional checks to help you build more secure programs.

+The organization and abstraction capabilities of Anchor, make Solana programs much easier to read and write.

 ## Anchor program structure